 Timor-Leste: Governance for Development Review

 Given the complex and constantly shifting political context, the review was undertaken with a political economy lens.
 In particular, the review explored the extent to which GfD tried to think and work politically and provided a set of recommendations about how it might do so more effectively.
 For example, the difficult negotiations between the Government of Australian and Timor-Leste regarding the maritime boundary made engagement in some areas of economic development impossible.
 However, some other areas which represent binding constraints to growth in the country were not explored while significant efforts were expended on less critical issues.
-Our knowledge of the political economy of the country, matched with a good understanding of the constraints to growth, allowed the team to understand why the program was less effective in some areas than in others and to identify technically sensible program adaptations which were more likely to be politically feasible.
+Our knowledge of the political economy of the country, matched with a good understanding of the constraints to growth, allowed the team to understand why the programme was less effective in some areas than in others and to identify technically sensible programme adaptations which were more likely to be politically feasible.

 Similarly, our understanding of the political economy of policy formulation and implementation in a politically divided civil service enabled us to provide a more nuanced review of the reasons for success and failure in public administration interventions.
 PFM interventions were also challenging due to political differences between the Prime Minister’s Office and the Ministry of Finance.
 Our review pointed out how this had reduced the effectiveness of some activities and identified a pathway through which PFM interventions could have a greater impact.

 Our recommendations applied to both the implementation of the programme by the contractor, as well as DFAT’s operations itself.
 Drawing on our knowledge of programme design, implementation, and evaluation, we were able to frame constructive and feasible recommendations for adoption by DFAT, which accepted our report in full.